Looking for the right game to play on your new Switch?

 Bottom line

-These are the best games for new Nintendo Switch owners.
+These are the best games for new Nintendo Switch owners, whether you have the regular console or the Switch Lite.
 No matter what genre you enjoy to play, chances are that the Nintendo Switch has a game for you.
 There are so many great games on the Nintendo Switch, but the first stop on your list should be The Legend of Zelda: Breath of the Wild.
 It's one of the best Zelda games and one of the best games made in the last five years.

 The Legend of Zelda: Breath of the Wild does so much to change the Zelda formula while also building upon the open-world genre.
 The art style, the music, and the gameplay are all polished to perfection.
 There's a reason why the Zelda series has stood the test of time, and if you haven't experienced the series before, this is a perfect place for new Switch owners to start.